jjestra/netivreg/README.md

       conda env list
       ```

-   - To desactive and environment, on Windows, in your Aanconda Prompot, run
+   - To desactive an environment, in your Aanconda Prompt run
       ```bash
       conda desactivate
       ```